drgcms/drg-cms/README.md

 ```

 And when you need advanced program logic, you will implement it in
 the control file.
-Control files code is injected into drgcms edit
+Control files code is injected into cmsedit
 controller during form load, and provides additional program logic required
 by data entry program.
 ```ruby